MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 OK, the function to run task processor is now completed.

 Let's go back to the `main` function and use it.
-We will have to call `runTaskProcessor` in a separate goroutine because when the processor starts, the `asynq` server will block and keep pulling Redis for new tasks.
+We will have to call `runTaskProcessor` in a separate go routine because when the processor starts, the `asynq` server will block and keep pulling Redis for new tasks.
-As I said in the previous lecture its design is pretty similar to that of an HTTP web server.
-So it blocks just like the HTTP server blocks, while waiting for requests from the client.
+As I said in the previous lecture its design is pretty similar to that of an HTTP webserver.
+So it blocks, just like the HTTP server blocks, while waiting for requests from the client.

 ```go